AmberLehmann/candyland.nvim/README.md

-# :candy:Candyland Colorscheme for Neovim
+a# :candy:Candyland Colorscheme for Neovim

-After spending 20 hours looking for a cute Neovim colorscheme, I decided to make my own.
+After spending 20 hours looking for a cute Neovim colorscheme, I decided to make my own using Lush.
 This project delivers coders a high-contrast, pastel, pink/blue option.

 ![RUSTLINGS_CODE](/images/rust_sylv.png)